AndrewAtLarge/BibUpdate/README.rst

 script allowed me to painless add the missing urls and DOIs to my bibtex file.
 As a bonus the script corrected many minor errors in my database and it is now very success in updating the preprints in my database when they are published.
-As update_bib_ calls mrlookup_ it will only be useful if the papers in your database are listed in MathSciNet_.
+As bibupdate_ calls mrlookup_ it will only be useful if the papers in your database are listed in MathSciNet_.

 Options and their defaults